microsoft/onnxruntime/onnxruntime/python/tools/bert/README.md

                                     'output' : {0 : 'batch_size'}})
 ```

-## Convert an BERT model from Tensorflow
+## Convert a BERT model from Tensorflow

 The tf2onnx and keras2onnx tools can be used to convert model that trained by Tensorflow.